bjamar/package-redis-express-rate-limiter/README.md

 # Redis Express Rate Limiter for Node.js

-This is a simple rate limiter middleware for express that incorperates the express-rate-limit library and the rate-limit-redis library as well as the redis library.The middleware id currently limited to rate limiting by /:endpointId.
+This is a simple rate limiter middleware for express that incorperates the express-rate-limit library and the rate-limit-redis library as well as the redis library.The middleware is currently limited to rate limiting for /:endpointId.
 This is useful for rate limiting api endpoints given to users for webhook integration with external services.
 Other usecase will be available soon.

 ## Features